redis/redis-doc/docs/reference/cluster-spec.md

 divided among 100 different nodes, so the traffic each node receives is acceptable.

-Heartbeat packet content
+### Heartbeat packet content
----

-Ping and pong packets contain a header that is common to all types of packets (for instance packets to request a failover vote), and a special Gossip Section that is specific of Ping and Pong packets.
+Ping and pong packets contain a header that is common to all types of packets (for instance packets to request a failover vote), and a special gossip section that is specific to Ping and Pong packets.

 The common header has the following information: